Tarpon Migration, South Carolina

 This is a video shows the process of tagging a tarpon with GPS Satellite tag.
 This technology helps researchers understand the seasonal movement and migration patterns.
 The tarpon was tagged by Barrier Island Guide Service near Winyah Bay in Georgetown South Carolina.

-This images is the data collected from one tarpon tagged in South Carolina during September and showing a south bound migration to Florida.
+This image depicts the data collected from one tarpon tagged in South Carolina during September and showing a south bound migration to Florida.